liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 # Iisreset # restarting the IIS service or recycling the app pool may be required when switching modes
 ```

-To set the Body Scan mode to Balanced Mode with targeted endpoints, run the following command:
+To set the body scan mode to Balanced Mode with targeted endpoints, run the following command:

 ```powershell
 # Get current list of targeted endpoints